skalenetwork/sgxwallet/README.md

 sgxwallet has been tested on Ubuntu Linux 18.04.

-## Clone directory and its submodules
+## Clone this repository and its submodules

 ``` git clone --recurse-submodules  https://github.com/skalenetwork/sgxwallet.git ```